PRNicovich/SerialMultiplexer/README.md

 .\Hardware\ - Bill of Materials for all items to be purchased for this build.
 This includes all fasteners and other hardware omitted in the STEP files.
 A measured drawing for the base plate is included, ready to be sent to your local machine shop (or give making it yourself a shot).

-.\Code\ - Arduino controller and MATLAB PC-side codes coming soon!
+.\Code\ - Configuration files for Marlin driver for Arduino and MATLAB PC-side MATLAB code included.
+The PC does a small amount of processing and primarily relays Gcode over a serial connection to the Arduino.
+Should be straightforward to port to Python, Micromanager Beanshell Java, or whatever other language you may prefer.